hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 The payload is used during transaction execution as a way to convey the change which should be applied to state.
 Only the transaction family processing the transaction will deserialize the payload; to all other components of the system, payload is just a sequence of bytes.
-The transaction family processing the transaction will deserialize the bytes using payload_encoding as a hint to determine the appropriate technique.
-The payload_encoding string is defined by the transaction family itself.

 The payload_sha512 field contains a SHA-512 hash of the payload bytes.
 As part of the header, payload_sha512 is signed and later verified, while the payload